 Servant Leadership is a core value of the LKS Program and so the program aims to serve the community through Community Action Projects (CAPs).
-Starting with their first semester in the program, Scholars are put into groups and paired with one of five community partners that have identified a need within the Knoxville community.
-Students will work with these organizations on their projects for a year and a half.
+Scholars are put into groups and paired with one of five community partners that have identified a need within the Knoxville community.
+Students will work with these organizations for one calendar year.
 CAPs are a great way for Scholars to further enhance their leadership development while being civically engaged in Knoxville.

-Besides service opportunities Scholars have other chances to get involved in the Knoxville community through their Knoxville Immersion Trip and semesterly Knoxville Excursions.
+In addition to service opportunities, Scholars have other chances to get involved in the Knoxville community through their Knoxville Immersion Trip and semesterly Knoxville Excursions.
 The Knoxville Immersion Trip takes place before the students begin the program in the fall of their junior year.
-Past trips have includes visiting the CAP partners, low ropes challenge courses, a bus tour of the city provided by Visit Knoxville, eating at local restaurants while speaking with local entrepreneurs , and visiting the Sunsphere.
+Past trips have includes visiting the CAP partners, low ropes challenge courses, a bus tour of the city provided by Visit Knoxville, eating at local restaurants while speaking with local entrepreneurs, and visiting the Sunsphere.

 While in the program, Scholars have the opportunity to explore and learn about the Knoxville community through planned excursions.
 Past excursions include attending a city council meeting, hiking at Ijams while learning about urban wilderness, and visiting Knoxville Arts & Fine Crafts Center.

 What Are Participants Saying about LKS?